reallyluis/labs/README.md

 # labs
-Labs is for experimenting and trying things out before adding to a project.
+This repo if for experimenting and trying things out before adding to a specific project.